VietnamMiscellaneousThe Budget Guide to Exploring Vietnam

 1. Keep internal travel costs down

 A slightly less bumpy alternative for cheap travel around the country is an open tour bus.
 Open tour buses are absolutely ideal for longer-distance travel, all the while keeping costs down.
-Open tour buses are an incredibly popular way of getting around as you are able to stop at famous destinations during the journey you have paid for.
+Open tour buses are an incredibly popular way of getting around, as you are able to stop at famous destinations during the journey you have paid for.
 The journey itself is also great value for money – for instance, a 9-hour trip from northeast Saigon to Nha Trang will only set you back $12.

 Look for cheap bus tickets here: